All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 Men should only decide when to get screened once they have discussed all relevant facts and information with their Mercy doctor.
 The frequency of your prostate cancer screening will depend on several factors, including your current age, overall health and family history.

 Hormone therapy alone can’t kill prostate cancer cells entirely.
 The goal of hormone therapy is to reduce the level of male hormones, also known as androgens, and prevent them from fueling prostate cancer cells.
-Usually, if your Mercy doctor recommends hormone treatment, it’s to slow cancer that’s spreading or has come back.
+Usually, if your Mercy doctor recommends hormone treatment for prostate cancer, it’s to slow cancer that’s spreading or has come back.
 It can also be paired with radiation therapy.

 According to the American Cancer Society, it’s not possible to accurately predict how likely prostate cancer is to return.
 However, if your prostate cancer is more advanced, fast-growing or has already spread to distant parts of the body, it may be more likely to come back.
 Talk to your Mercy doctor so you’re prepared for a potential recurrence.